raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 ### Counting back synchronized references to 0

-In the Perceus reference counting GC, references are never reverted back to un-synchronized state once they get synchronized.
+In the Perceus reference counting GC, heap blocks are never reverted back to un-synchronized state once they get synchronized.
 But you may wonder if this is necessary or not.

 The answer is yes.